-Coconut Oil Only Deodorant
+Coconut Oil Vitamin D

 As most of us already know, EPA and DHA are essential for the healthy functioning of our brain and heart.
 They reduce the triglyceride levels and increase the HDL or good cholesterol levels in the blood stream.
 The medium-chain fatty acids present in coconut oil increase the body’s immunity levels and fight against various bacterial and viral infections in our body.
 Lauric acid present in coconut oil protects against AIDS, flu and various allergies.